Start9Labs/documentation/site/source/developer-docs/specification/config-spec.rst

 Introduction
 ============

 Most self-hosted applications require the user to tell the application how to behave using a config file in a specific format, environment variables, command-line arguments, or some combination of these inputs.
-One of the coolest features of embassyOS is that the services' configuration will be available to the user as a slick GUI that always produces a valid configuration no matter how little experience or skill the user has.
+One of the coolest features of StartOS is that the services' configuration will be available to the user as a slick GUI that always produces a valid configuration no matter how little experience or skill the user has.

-With embassyOS, this means a services' configuration requires a file to define the particular format to ensure it integrates smoothly with the user interface.
+With StartOS, this means a services' configuration requires a file to define the particular format to ensure it integrates smoothly with the user interface.
 This format enables clean handling of improper values and dependency management.

 This file defines the *structure* of the service's native config and should be curated according to the ``ConfigSpec`` type, which is a detailed mapping of the configuration options with acceptable values, defined patterns, and defaults.